Start Your LLC Online With Nolo Today

 4. Prepare an Operating Agreement

-An LLC operating agreement is not required in Texas, but is highly recommended.
-This is an internal document that establishes how you will run your LLC.
+An LLC operating agreement isn't required in Texas, but is strongly recommended.
+The operating agreement is an internal document that details the rules and procedures for how your LLC will be run.
 It sets out the rights and responsibilities of the members and managers, including how the LLC will be managed.
-It can help preserve your limited liability by showing that your LLC is truly a separate business entity.
-In the absence of an operating agreement, state LLC law will govern how your LLC operates.

 The operating agreement should include the following: